 A cross-functional team comprises employees from different departments within the organization whose expertise and viewpoints are crucial in achieving a common goal.

-A strong cross-communication team employs every team member's skills, expertise, and tools to achieve the goals more efficiently.
+A strong cross-communication team employs every team member's skills, expertise, and tools to achieve goals more efficiently.
 Also, called multidisciplinary teams, they have limitless possibilities.

 An increasing number of organizations are assigning complex tasks such as product management to these skillful groups of people from multiple organizational functionalities.